 What’s on the Books

-was the in 2011 that created , reconfigured the Clean Energy Fund as a “green bank” called the (CEFIA) and launched a couple of dozen major policies and programs, whose implementation has taken the better part of the last two-and-a-half years.
+Public Act 11-80 was the monster-sized legislation in 2011 that created DEEP, reconfigured the Clean Energy Fund as a “green bank” called the Clean Energy Finance and Investment Authority (CEFIA) and launched a couple of dozen major policies and programs, whose implementation has taken the better part of the last two-and-a-half years.

-But Smith was part of the from the environmental community over that threatened to lower Connecticut’s requirements for renewable energy, known as the Renewable Portfolio Standard, or RPS.
+But Smith was part of the chorus of outrage from the environmental community over legislation in 2013 that threatened to lower Connecticut’s requirements for renewable energy, known as the Renewable Portfolio Standard, or RPS.
 The law allows large-scale Canadian hydropower to count toward the goal of 20 percent renewables by 2020.

-But the of 250 megawatts of wind power from a project in Maine and another 20 mw from a to-be-built solar installation in Sprague and Lisbon, now under court challenge by a losing bidder, held off the hydro flood.
-DEEP is looking at proposals for a .
+But the DEEP’s procurement of 250 megawatts of wind power from a project in Maine and another 20 mw from a to-be-built solar installation in Sprague and Lisbon, now under court challenge by a losing bidder, held off the hydro flood.
+DEEP is looking at proposals for a second round of procurements.

 “I think we narrowly averted forgoing the building of more clean energy in our region and replacing it with Canadian hydropower,” Smith said.
 “The upside -– clean energy in New England has come to be cheaper and more abundant than even advocates thought.”